Person sleeping under grey blanket

 Restthatrestores.

 Older doesn't have to mean tired.
-Most of what makes people feel old is addressable when we look at the right things.
+Most of what makes people feel old is addressable when you look at the right things.

-Sleep changes with age — that's real.
-But the gap between normal age-related changes and the broken, fragmented sleep many people put up with is huge.
-So is the gap between low afternoon energy and the chronic fatigue many older adults carry.
+Sleep changes with age, that's real.
+But the gap between normal age-related changes and the broken, fragmented sleep many older adults put up with is enormous.
+So is the gap between low afternoon energy and the chronic fatigue many people carry.

 Both are usually fixable.
-Sleep apnea, medication side effects, thyroid drift, nutrient gaps, hormonal change, depression, alcohol — these are common drivers, and each has a path.
+Sleep apnea, medication side effects, thyroid drift, nutrient gaps, hormonal change, depression, alcohol, these are common drivers, and each has a clear path.

 01